Entry 987 - Entry 1,024

 You are unconditional love.
 For how could you be anything different?

-Nov 2nd
+Entry 999 - Nov 2nd

-Say you don't prefer to eat bananas but then the church says you have to...
-Then let's say you prefer to eat apples but then the church says if you do eat an apple you are sinning.
+The battle against one’s sexual orientation in Christianity can be seen using the analogy of food preferences dictated by a Christian church.Say you don’t prefer to eat bananas, but then the church says you have to.
+Then let’s say you prefer to eat apples, but the church says if you do eat an apple, you are sinning.

 They guilt you for even having the thought that you like apples.

-Then you either force yourself to eat bananas, even though they taste gross to you, or you neither eat bananas nor apples even though apples are your favorite fruit
+Then you either force yourself to eat bananas, even though they taste gross to you, or you neither eat bananas nor apples, even though apples are your favorite fruit.

-Religion is known to slap morality on any aspect of people's lives, marriage, divorce, communion, sex, alcohol, etc because through moralizing life they have some sort of grip on you.
+Religion is known to slap morality on any aspect of people’s lives—marriage, divorce, communion, sex, alcohol, etc.—because through moralizing life, they have some sort of grip on you.
 They have some sort of control over you.
-If they can convince you that your actions are evil they create fear, guilt and shame within your mindset but then they alone provide the outlet to the "right God" for appeasement through their doctrine.
-They make it through them even when they say it's through God.
+If they can convince you that your actions are evil, they create fear, guilt, and shame within your mindset.
+But then they alone provide the outlet to the "right God" for appeasement through their doctrine.
+They make it through them even when they say it’s through God.

-However, what if what these people truly need is not your indoctrination, but merely your love?
-Is not your belief in a hell?
-Is not your belief in their default to damnation?
+There’s an interesting connection between apparently selfless behavior and it actually serving the other individual.
+For example, in Christian circles, missionaries are considered some of the most selfless people—giving up their comfort in their homes to go preach the gospel to damned people who don’t even know they’re damned because they don’t even know what the gospel is.However, what if what these people truly need is not your indoctrination, but merely your love?
+Is it not your belief in a hell?
+Is it not your belief in their default to damnation?
 What if what you deem as selfless is actually a harmful mindset disguised as selflessness?
 Why give them something to be afraid of when you can give them more love for one another and for God?
 Do you really need a doctrine of damnation to spur them to love God and others?

-If someone isn't afraid of the boogie monster but then you give them ten thousand reasons to be afraid of it, how does that benefit anyone?
+If someone isn’t afraid of the boogieman, but then you give them ten thousand reasons to be afraid of it, how does that benefit anyone?
 If anything, it caters to the need of the religion to get faithful followers by utilizing fear as a weapon for support and servitude to that given religious organization.
-Who needs to form a community around a belief system of eternal hell when there's no need to fear the belief system?
+Who needs to form a community around a belief system of eternal hell when there’s no need to fear the belief system?

-One can just form a community around the principles of unconditional love rather than fear and destruction and then truly spread Jesus' message of the good news.
-If your version of "good news" is they must adopt your specific belief system to be saved from eternal damnation, then perhaps reading church history throughout the ages will dampen the desire to disseminate fear to the masses.
+One can just form a community around the principles of unconditional love rather than fear and destruction and then truly spread Jesus’ message of the good news.
+If your version of "good news" is that they must adopt your specific belief system to be saved from eternal damnation, then perhaps reading church history throughout the ages will dampen the desire to disseminate fear to the masses.

-As long as you keep seeing yourself as separate, you'll define and understand every term in some sort of way through that separatist perspective.
-Even words with no separation intended such as oneness, you will find a way to find some sort of separation until you realize the oneness not through the mind, but by going beyond the mind.
+As long as you keep seeing yourself as separate, you’ll define and understand every term in some sort of way through that separatist perspective.
+Even words with no separation intended, such as oneness, you will find a way to see separation until you realize the oneness—not through the mind, but by going beyond the mind.I’m under the belief that you cannot truly love others unless you love yourself, and you won’t truly comprehend intuitively what I’m saying unless you have realized through experience the oneness all the enlightened masters have taught about for centuries.

-I'm under the belief that you cannot truly love others unless you love yourself and you won't truly comprehend intuitively what I'm saying unless you have realized through experience the oneness all the the enlightened master's have taught about for centuries.
-Intellectually understanding that oneness is the foundation of life does not produce the profound affects as does actually realizing through experience that oneness is the foundation of life.
-The first is head knowledge and the latter is wisdom.
+Intellectually understanding that oneness is the foundation of life does not produce the profound effects that actually realizing through experience that oneness is the foundation of life does.
+The first is head knowledge, and the latter is wisdom.

-Through this wisdom, you'll realize that a balance of selfishness and selflessness is the best thing you can do for yourself and everyone around you.
+Through this wisdom, you’ll realize that a balance of selfishness and selflessness is the best thing you can do for yourself and everyone around you.
 Then you stop doing things out of obligation and rather because the benefit is mutual and sourced in oneness.
-You give to the old man some money because you see yourself in the old man and the old man in yourself.
+You give an old man some money because you see yourself in the old man and the old man in yourself.

-We often filter information through our built in biases until we remove the filter of our biases and replace it with pure, loving Awareness.
+We often filter information through our built-in biases until we remove the filter of our biases and replace it with pure, loving Awareness.

-Nov 3rd
+Entry 1,003 - Nov 3rd

 You are not the behavior; you are the one behind the behavior.
 You are not the emotion; you are the one behind the emotion.
-You are not the thoughts that come into your head; you are the witness behind your thoughts.
+You are not the thoughts that come into your head; you are the witness behind your thoughts.You are not your personality; you are the witness of your current personality.
+At any moment, you can change your behavior, change your emotions, change your thoughts, and even change your personality.

-You don't have to change them from the point of effect, nor even from the point of cause.
-You simply can remember who you are and experience yourself however you'd like to.
-You remember that you are the witness before the temporary manifestations behavior, emotions, thoughts, and dispositions.
+You don’t have to change them from the point of effect, nor even from the point of cause.
+You simply can remember who you are and experience yourself however you’d like to.
+You remember that you are the witness before the temporary manifestations of behavior, emotions, thoughts, and dispositions.

 You are the awareness behind the observer and the observed, the cause and the effect.
 You are The Self, The One, the All that is beyond all limited forms of experience.
 You are beyond the rise and fall of the human mind.
 You are beyond the rise and fall of the human body.

-God is one with you and you are one with God.
-Where does one start and where does another end?
+God is one with you, and you are one with God.
+Where does one start, and where does another end?

-Something about you is not only ethereal, but eternal.
+Something about you is not only ethereal but eternal.
 You are something as well as nothing.
 You are that which always was before form and always will be once it ceases to be.

-In religious circles, there is this interesting phenomenon Osho call "greedy morality."
+In religious circles, there is this interesting phenomenon Osho calls "greedy morality."
 There are many religious people who are greedy for having the best morality in front of God and man so that they can get the best and highest reward on earth and in heaven.

-Nov 10th
+Entry 1,005 - Nov 10th

-Any religion can express both limits and limitlessness and if it exists in form, there are bound to be limits.
+Any religion can express both limits and limitlessness, and if it exists in form, there are bound to be limits.Many limits follow the pattern of "same meaning, different words."

 Through finding the associations, one learns that the limits of religion are a lot closer to one another than they would like to admit.